You can watch coaching call 2 in the Facebook group (best option, as you’ll be able to comment as you watch)

 - Discover Magazine, 2013

-As an adult, my negative subconscious programming played out in many ways:
+As an adult, my negative subconscious programming played out in so many ways:

 - Inability to accept compliments, feeling embarrassed or ashamed if someone did say something positive to me